 - an instruction that if anyone feels uncomfortable, please notify the facilitator immediately

-When done well, a focus group creates an accepting environment that puts participants at ease, allowing them to thoughtfully answer questions and engage in discussions, using their own words and adding meaning to their answers.
+When done well, a focus group creates an accepting environment that puts participants at ease, allowing them to thoughtfully answer questions and engage in discussions.

 While there are no hard and fast rules, a good facilitator should:

 - have adequate knowledge of gender equality principles